 In 1994, I was promoted to become the Director of the lab we were in (Software and Systems Research).
 In 1996, as AT&T was spinning off Lucent Technologies, I was part of the original senior management of AT&T Labs, and helped form AT&T Labs-Research, at that time led by A. G. "Sandy" Fraser.
 At that time, my lab became the Information Systems and Services Research laboratory, and besides AI (led by Fernando Pereira and Henry Kautz, and subsequently, Michael Kearns), we had strong teams in HCI (led by Julia Hirschberg and later, Candy Kamm), Secure Systems (led by Dave Maher and then Bill Aiello), IP communications services (led by Larry Jackel), Online platforms and innovative Web services, including secure digital music distribution (led by Gregg Vesonder) and Customer Decision Modeling (led by John Rotondo).
 We created innovative services ranging from audio-enhanced instant messaging to Universal Message Access (eventually serving almost 3 million customers) to collaborative listening to music.
 In 2001, we changed the name of our lab to Communications Services Research to reflect our focus on unified communications and related services.

-Since January of 2015, I have been serving as an advisor for an exciting and innovative startup called Segovia - Segovia builds enterprise-grade technology to support cash transfers to help in the fight against extreme poverty, and also to serve the humanitarian community in times of significant need.
+From 2015 to 2019, I served as an advisor for an exciting and innovative startup called Segovia - Segovia builds enterprise-grade technology to support cash transfers to help in the fight against extreme poverty, and also to serve the humanitarian community in times of significant need.
 Segovia aims to dramatically improve the distribution of essential resources to those who have the least.
 Segovia has a small but outstanding team of top technical people with exceptional backgrounds, and was founded and is led by the outstanding team of Harvard-trained economics PhD's that created GiveDirectly, whose mission is to allow individuals to send money directly to the extreme poor, mainly in Africa.